jhumelsine/jhumelsine.github.io/_posts/2023-12-15-bumper-sticker-computer-science-software-engineering.md

 _There’s nothing more permanent than a temporary hack._ — Kyle Simpson

+_There are two kinds of companies: those that are embarrsed by their codebase and those that fail._ — Dave Smith

 _The strength of JavaScript is that you can do anything.
 The weakness is that you will._ — Reg Braithwaite

 _Always implement things when you actually need them, never when you just foresee that you need them._ — Ron Jeffries